rcunov/qbittorrent-ban-peers/README.md

 # qbittorrent-ban-torrentstorm
-Watches the qBittorrent API for any peers with a client string of "TorrentStorm 0.0.0.8" and bans them.
+Watches the qBittorrent API for any peers with a peer ID of `-TS0008-` and bans them.

 ## TorrentStorm mystery explained